-Former students have gone on to study a variety of languages at university, as well as combining languages with courses in Law, Business or Politics.
+Former CLV A level French students have gone on to study languages at university, as well as combining French with courses in Law, History, Business and Politics.
 It is also worth considering that many universities offer the opportunity to study a language as a subsidiary subject alongside a different degree, allowing you to keep up your language skills while you study something completely different as your main degree subject.